v8786339/zcu104_ubuntu/software/petalinux/readme.txt

             earlycon clk_ignore_unused earlyprintk root=/dev/mmcblk0p2 rw rootwait cma=1024M
     * Save and exit the configuration menu.
 Wait for configuration to complete.

 - Now edit a file to patch a bug in the Petalinux BSP for the zcu104.
+(I don't know if this is still necessary.)

     vim project-spec/meta-user/conf/petalinuxbsp.conf